 What Is CONAI?

 CONAI itself does not directly manage recycling infrastructure.
-Instead, it funds and coordinates six material-specific consortia, each responsible for a different packaging material:
+Instead, it funds and coordinates seven material-specific consortia, each responsible for a different packaging material:

 - COMIECO — paper and cardboard packaging